jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 #### Softmax cost

 For each words in the vocabulary (1004 words), we predict the probability of those words to be the next caption word.
-With these scors, we can apply the deep learning technique to compute the softmax loss which are used in the gradient descent to optimize our RNN.
+With these scores, we can apply the deep learning technique to compute the softmax loss which are used in the gradient descent to optimize our RNN.
 ```python
 def temporal_softmax_loss(x, y, mask):
   N, T, V = x.shape